GuidodiPasquo/AeroVECTOR/README.md

 #### Simulation Procedure
 The program computes the 3DOF Equations of Motion of the Rocket and integrates their result.
 The Aerodynamic Coefficients are calculated using the same Extended Barrowman Equations that Open Rocket uses (plus some improvements).
-The fins use interpolated wind tunnel data to better model their behavior.
+The fins use interpolated wind tunnel data to better model their behaviour.
 The program also allows for fins separated from the body.
 More information can be found in the technical documentation or inside *src/simulation/main_simulation.py* and *src/aerodynamics/rocket_functions.py*

 ## Dependencies
 ### Mandatory